 PAYMENT ADDRESSES: Regularly scheduled child support payments must be made by check or money order only.
-All child support payments must be mailed to the appropriate PO Box listed below.
+All child support payments must be mailed to the appropriate PO Box listed below:

 Payments to the custodial parents are dependent upon a variety of factors.
-DCSE distributes payments using an automated system developed to comply with the Personal Responsibility Work Opportunity Reconciliation Act of 1996 (PRWORA).
+DCSS distributes payments using an automated system developed to comply with the Personal Responsibility Work Opportunity Reconciliation Act of 1996 (PRWORA).
 Federal regulations direct how child support agencies distribute money collected for child support payment.
 Federal regulations also provide that support due is based on a monthly calculation.

 The money is first distributed to satisfy the amount of current support due for the month based on the court order.
 Once the full monthly calculated amount of current support is paid, any payments received within that month are distributed to satisfy any monthly calculated past-due (arrears) payment owed to the custodial parent.